Mountain bike tours

 Description

-On this final leg of the Glacier Bike Tour (GBT), the terraced vineyards gradually give way to a more mountainous backdrop.
-Departing from Visp, you’ll pass through the villages of Stalden and Kalpetran, following an old mule track along historic dry-stone walls, before continuing on to St Niklaus.
-From here, follow the railway line and the Vispa, past thundering waterfalls and the imposing Bishorn glacier tongue on the eastern side of the Weisshorn massif.
-Straight ahead, you’ll be able to admire the Klein Matterhorn and the gleaming ridge of the Breithorn, one of the region's many 4,000 m peaks.
-From Täsch onwards, the forest path turns into a tough mountain bike trail, which you can avoid by branching off prematurely onto the road where the last stretch before the finish takes place.
-On the final stretch, the majestic Matterhorn finally appears, that 4,478 m high rock pyramid with its striking triangular shape: a magical moment.
+During this final stage of the Glacier Bike Tour (GBT), the terraced vineyards gradually give way to a more mountainous setting.
+Starting from Visp (Viège), you successively cross the villages of Stalden and Kalpetran by taking an old mule track that runs alongside historic dry stone walls, before returning to the road to St Niklaus (St-Nicolas).
+From there, you follow the railway line and the Vispa, passing noisy waterfalls and the imposing glacial tongue of the Bishorn on the east side of the Weisshorn massif.
+Straight ahead, you can admire the Little Matterhorn and the sparkling ridge of the Breithorn, one of the many 4000-meter peaks in the region.
+From Täsch, the forest path turns into a demanding MTB trail, which you can avoid by diverting early onto the road where the last section before arriving takes place.
+It is on the home stretch that the majestic Matterhorn finally appears, a rocky pyramid 4478 meters high with a striking triangular shape – a magical moment.

 Our favorites